 Car/RV Campgrounds and Rim Trails:

-Desert View Campgroundhas closed for the 2021 season.
-Due to high demand, this campground now requires advanced reservations.
-You may book reservations up to 6 months in advance for the 2022 season that begins April 17.
-More > (no hook-ups).
+Due to high demand, Desert View Campground now requires advanced reservations..
+Book reservations up to 6 months in advance for the 2023 season (April 15, through October 15, 2023) More > .

 Tribal Lands: Restrictions exist on both the Navajo and Havasupai reservations.
 Currently, neither the South Bass Trailhead nor rim camps in the Pasture Wash area can be accessed by vehicle.

 The Hikers' Express Bus is an early morning bus from Grand Canyon Village to the South Kaibab Trailhead.
-During October, the bus leaves Bright Angel Lodge at 8 and 9 am.
+During December, January and February, the bus leaves Bright Angel Lodge at 8 and 9 am.
 Then, it makes stops at the Backcountry Information Center and the Visitor Center Shuttle Bus Terminal on the way to South Kaibab Trailhead.
 Mask wearing may be strongly encouraged, to ride the bus, depending upon this week's CDC Community Level.
 Details >

-TheKaibab Rim (Orange) Routeeastbound shuttle provides direct service between the Visitor Center Bus Terminal and South Kaibab Trailhead.
-It is in operation from 5 am until 1 hour after sunset.
-Masks are required.
+TheKaibab Rim (Orange) Route Shuttle Bus Eastbound shuttles provide direct service between the Visitor Center Bus Terminal and South Kaibab Trailhead.
+The route is in operation from 6 am until 30 minutes after sunset.
+Mask wearing may be strongly encouraged.

 (across the plaza from the Visitor Center)